Plain English Summary

 Verrucae (or plantar warts) are extremely common.
 They usually develop on the soles of the feet.
 They are flat and white in appearance and often have a black dot in the centre.
 They can be painful if they are on a weight-bearing part of the foot.
 They are caused by the human papilloma virus (HPV).
 Although most verrucae will spontaneously disappear without treatment, many patients seek treatment because they have persisted for many years, can be unsightly, can be painful or have prevented them from doing sports and other activities.
 There are many different treatments available, including the needling procedure.
 This involves using a fine needle to puncture the verrucae multiple times under a local anaesthesia.
 The goal is to place infected cells into the dermis (second layer of skin), to stimulate an immune response to destroy the virus.
 To date there has only been one small trial testing to see if this treatment works and no health economic analysis has been undertaken.
-In this study we will investigate the clinical and cost effectiveness of the Falknor needling procedure for the treatment of verrucae.
+The aim of this study is to investigate the clinical and cost effectiveness of the Falknor needling procedure for the treatment of verrucae.

 Who can participate?

-Adults aged 18 or older with a verruca that is suitable for both scalpel debridement and dry needling.
+Adults aged 18 or older with a verruca that is suitable for both scalpel debridement and dry needling

 What does the study involve?